Phone: (866) 282-7259

 Q: Must I attend the MFA program full-time?

-A: In most cases, yes, although some exceptions can be made for those with extenuating circumstances.
+A: Full-time enrollment is encouraged, however a part-time path is available for those needing exceptions.
 The curriculum design is optimized for a four-course-per-semester, full-time load.
-We require 60 credits to graduate from the program.
+We require 62 credits to graduate from the program.

 Q: Are there any assistantships, scholarships or other types of financial aid available?